 When you go on safari you are going to be seeing a lot of new animals and birds.

-Your guide will normally be very knowledgeable to help you identify what you are seeing, but it is also nice to be able to develop your own recognition skills.
+Your guide will normally be very knowledgeable and help you identify what you are seeing, but it is also nice to be able to develop your own recognition skills.

-We particularly like the Pocket Guide books, which we have used on various trips.
-For example, there’s the Pocket Guide to the Birds of East Africa, the Pocket Guide to the Mammals of East Africa, and the Pocket Guide to the Mammals of Southern Africa.
+We particularly like the Pocket Guide series, which we’ve used on various trips.
+There’s the Pocket Guide to the Birds of East Africa (currently out of print, so you may need to grab a used copy), the Pocket Guide to the Mammals of East Africa, and the Pocket Guide to the Mammals of Southern Africa.

 Reusable Water Bottle / Water Filter